 \section{Abstract}

-In an auction each party bids a certain amount and the one which bids the highest is the winner.
+In an auction, each party bids a certain amount, and the one who bids the highest is the winner.
 Interestingly, auctions can also be used as models for other real-world systems.
 In an all pay auction all parties must pay a forfeit for bidding.
-In the most commonly studied all pay auction, parties forfeit their entire bid, and this has been considered as a model for expenditure on political campaigns.
-Here we consider a number of alternative forfeits which might be used as models for different real-world competitions, such as preparing bids for defense or infrastructure contracts.
+In the most commonly studied all-pay auction, parties forfeit their entire bid, and this has been considered as a model for expenditure on political campaigns.
+Here, we consider a number of alternative forfeits that might be used as models for different real-world competitions, such as preparing bids for defense or infrastructure contracts.

 \textit{Keywords:} All-pay Auction, Auctions, Economic Model, Competition